 - Hand Finishing and Form fit function: A common aspect of hand finishing is adding inserts or functional assemblies.
 For example, when an item requires screws or bolts in the assembly process, adding metal threaded inserts can make the threads more durable.

 - Sanding and Polishing: In this process, the product defects such as burr, machine line, and adhesive mark from the surface of the part were removed by efficient hand sanding and polishing which may take hours.

 - Painting and Printing: Clean paint represents the quality of the product.
 Painting and printing are done in a strictly controlled environment which may be done by spray guns or airbrushes.

-- Laser Etching: Etching refers to the process of material removal and in a machine shop etching is done on a specific area for printing brand name logo or custom message before moving to mass production.
+- Laser Etching: Etching refers to the process of material removal and in a machine shop etching is done on a specific area for printing a brand name logo or custom message before moving to mass production.

 There are detailed inspection steps that are used for the quality control process of the product being produced by the CNC machine shop.

 Inspection by machine operator: The operators usually perform various inspections on the parts while they are still on the machine or immediately after they are removed from the machine.

-Customer Communication: Effective customer communication as an essential element of delivering customer satisfaction.
+Customer Communication: Effective customer communication is an essential element of delivering customer satisfaction.

 Verification of Purchased Products: All purchased products are subjected to a visual inspection by the receiving quality control inspector.

-Inspection via in-process Probing: Process Probing refers to use the automated probe to check the tolerances of the part in a part program.
+Inspection via in-process Probing: Process Probing refers to the use of the automated probe to check the tolerances of the part in a part program.